-- 7. Encourage Town and State officials to work toward the goal of establishing greenways and natural open space corridors along major watercourses and natural systems.
-The existing Town and State open space lands should be connected to form these corridors throughout the Town. - 8.
-Continually review and refine open space policies that apply to new development designed to protect natural and historical features, provide recreational opportunities, and minimize the impact of new development from existing Town roads. - 9.
+- 8. Continually review and refine open space policies that apply to new development designed to protect natural and historical features, provide recreational opportunities, and minimize the impact of new development from existing Town roads. - 9.
 Continue to utilize the Fee-In-Lieu of open space regulation, particularly in smaller subdivisions where no practical open space or recreational opportunities exist on site. - 10.
 Support the full funding, as allowed by Town Ordinance, of the Town's Open Space Land Acquisition Fund, which would be used to purchase quality open space and recreation areas or to acquire other easement or development rights as recommended in the Plan of Conservation and Development. - 11.
 Work with conservation groups such as The Northeast Wilderness Trust, the Highstead Foundation, The Nature Conservancy and the Connecticut River Coastal Conservation District and forest ecologists to further conservation and education efforts regarding the Town's open space systems. - 12.
 The Town of Hebron "Future Open Space" map is hereby established within this subsection.
-This will serve as a guide for future Town efforts to expand, preserve and improve the open space system in the Town.
-The Plan should be continually updated with the input of all appropriate Town Boards and Commissions as well as the general public. - 13.
+This will serve as a guide for future efforts to expand, preserve, and improve the open space system in the Town.
+The Plan should be continually updated with the input of all appropriate Hebron boards and commissions, as well as the public. - 13.
 Encourage and promote the voluntary donation of open space or the dedication of conservation easements on private lands to the Town for the preservation of valuable natural assets. - 14.
 Assess and protect areas that have large tracts of nearby or contiguous undeveloped land in Hebron. - 15.
-Coordinate with adjacent towns to preserve open spaces in Hebron that are contiguous to existing or potential open space in bordering towns. - 17.
+Coordinate with adjacent towns to preserve open spaces in Hebron that are contiguous to existing or potential open space in bordering towns. - 16.
 Consider nominating a mature native town-owned open space forest (or forests) as a candidate(s) for the Old Growth Forest Network.
 This designation would provide enhanced recognition of the town's intent to preserve forests in old growth stewardship and draw further region-wide interest to Hebron's open spaces.
-For further information visit www.oldgrowthforest.net. - 18.
+For further information visit www.oldgrowthforest.net. - 17.
 Continue to promote the benefits and attributes of Hebron's Open Spaces through public outreach events (Hebron Day / Maple Fest), publications (Hebron Views) and presence on social media as well as the town's website.